rust-lang/book/src/ch18-00-patterns.md

 # Patterns

-We've actually used patterns a few times so far: they're used in `let` statements, in function arguments, and in the `match` expression.
-Patterns have a lot more abilities than we have demonstrated so far, so we'll cover some of the most commonly used ones in this section.
+We’ve actually used patterns a few times so far: they’re used in `let` statements, in function arguments, and in the `match` expression.
+Patterns have a lot more abilities than we have demonstrated so far, so we’ll cover some of the most commonly used ones in this section.
 Any of these abilities work in any place where a pattern is used.